culturecreates/dbpedia-databus-resources/README.md

 # Databus Resources
 Resources for uploading data to the DBpedia Databus and installing DBpedia dockerized Apps.
+To encourge decetralized data sources to link to Artsdata.ca, Artsdata.ca will accept RDF data published to the Databus that has equivalent classes to schema:Person, schema:Event, schema:Place and schema:Organization.

 ![Databus Plaform](databus-platform.png)